ropensci-archive/roweb2/content/blog/2020-04-21-rclean/index.md

 {{<figure src="prov-graph-1.png" alt="Network diagram of provenance data showing the dependencies of code and variables.
-Arrows connect functions with the objects that they generate." title="Figure 2: provenance graph" caption="Network diagram of the prospective data provenance generated for an example script.
-Arrows indicate which functions (numbers) produced (outgoing arrow) or used (incoming arrow) which objects (names)." width="700">}}
+Arrows connect functions with the objects that they generate." caption="**Figure 2 provenance graph:** *Network diagram of the prospective data provenance generated for an example script.
+Arrows indicate which functions (numbers) produced (outgoing arrow) or used (incoming arrow) which objects (names).*" width="700">}}

 All of this work with the provenance is to get the network representation of relationships among functions and objects.
 The